ALavault/alavault.github.io/_posts/2020-06-18-gtr_tuto_1_instrument.md

 * Above the nut/bold line, you can see "0" and "X".
 "0" means the string is played open, and "X" means the string is not played and hence should not be heard.
 * Between the thin lines, just like your fingers between the frets, the black dots represents the position of your fingers.
 * The numbers inside the black are a suggested fingering for the chord.
 We remind you that 1=index, 2=major, 3=ring, 4=pinky

+Once your finger are placed correctly, strum the strings with your thumb : all the notes should ring.

+In case some note are choked, check your thumb position : it should not be over the neck.

+You should also your fretting finger position : your fingers should curve gracefully.
+Think of little hammers hitting the strings.

+### 2.3 Your first chord progression

+We are going to play the progession C major - A minor - D minor - Gmajor